Japanese Crown Prince Performing Beethoven

 But the crown prince is not only playing in public.
 Music is a very popular evening entertainment with the imperial family: Empress Michiko plays the harp or the piano, Emperor Akihito cello and Prince Naruhito viola.
 (Initially, Naruhito’s instrument had been the violin, but he later switched to the viola because the violin seemed to be “too much of a leader, too prominent” for the modest prince’s taste.)
 Friends of the imperial family use to make up the rest.
 And maybe some day the musical ensemble will receive another “imperial addition”: last year, the crown prince’s only child, Princess Aiko, started to take violin and piano lessons.Filed under Japanese Royals

-Tagged Crown Prince Naruhito, Music, Princess Aiko.
+Tagged Crown Prince Naruhito of Japan, Music, Princess Aiko of Japan.